oracle/graalpython/docs/user/Jython.md

     'foo'

 Map collections implementing `java.util.Map` can be accessed using `[]` notation.
 Empty maps are considered false in boolean conversions.
-Iteration of maps yields the keys, consistently with `dict`.
+Iteration of maps yields the keys, consistent with `dict`.

     >>> from java.util import HashMap
     >>> m = HashMap()